OpenHeaders/open-headers-browser-extension/docs/PRIVACY.md

 ## 1. Overview

 Open Headers is an open source project consisting of:
-- A Chrome browser extension for managing HTTP headers
+- A browser extension for managing HTTP headers (available for Chrome, Firefox, Edge, and Safari)
 - An optional companion desktop application for accessing local system resources

 Both components are available on GitHub under open source licenses, allowing for complete code inspection and verification.